pydy/pydy/docs/codegen/codegen.rst

    >>> rhs(array([1.0, 2.0]), 0.0, array([1.0, 2.0, 3.0]))
    array([ 2., -7.])

-You can also make use of the `ODEFunctionGenerator` classes directly:
+The backends are implemented as subclasses of `ODEFunctionGenerator`.
+You can make use of the `ODEFunctionGenerator` classes directly:

 .. code:: pycon